 Take note that ‘free use’ and ‘fair use’ (or ‘fair dealing’ for Canadian authors) aren’t interchangeable terms.
 The Berne Convention requires signatory states to respect these minimum standards pertaining to ‘free use’.

 However, as a responsible author – indie or traditionally published – you should be aware of what you can and can’t do with your work.
 That means understanding copyright law in your home country as well as international copyright.
 This protects you from those who would try to take those rights away from you or exploit you and your work simply because you are not aware of your rights.
+As an indie author, you should actually be more aware of the full extent of your rights.
+That’s because you – and you alone – are in control of protecting your work.

 We think every day should be World Intellectual Property Day, don’t you?